-SUNY Buffalo State College has a long history of enriching the lives of others through community-engaged teaching, research, and service.
-The campus community draws on its shared traits with the City of Buffalo through collaborative work as efforts continue to enhance learning practices and experiences for students; support faculty and staff scholarship; and expand the college’s civic and community engagement.
+SUNY Buffalo State University has a long history of enriching the lives of others through community-engaged teaching, research, and service.
+The campus community draws on its shared traits with the City of Buffalo through collaborative work as efforts continue to enhance learning practices and experiences for students; support faculty and staff scholarship; and expand the university's civic and community engagement.
 The Civic Action Plan Implementation Committee advances the following definitions to clarify high-quality community engagement and its impact on teaching, scholarship, creative activity, and program implementation to forge a path toward institutionalization.

 Anchor Institution: An anchor institution is a place-based entity that effectively and intentionally uses its economic capacity, human and social capital, and intellectual resources to advance the health, equity, and overall well-being of the surrounding community.